KladeRe/Eventshuffle/README.md

 (or ```docker-compose up``` of you are using and older version of docker compose)

+The application has been tested with Docker Compose version v2.23.3

 This repository provides a default .env file with PostgreSQL database credentials.
 These are used when creating the database container, so these can be changed.

 Tests are run each time the backend container starts.